Sachet08/Uber-Analysis/README.md

 # Uber-Analysis
-My Uber Drives (2016) This directory contains the details of Uber Drives of 2016 to learn from the behavior of an ordinary Uber customer.</br>
+My Uber Drives (2016) This directory contains the details of Uber Drives of 2016 to learn from the behavior of an ordinary Uber customer.(From Kaggle)</br>
 -Content</br>
 -Geography: USA, Sri Lanka and Pakistan</br>
 -Time period: January - December 2016</br>